-Number three: The shirt dress
+TRANSITIONAL OUTFIT IDEAS: The shirt dress

 I saved the best for last, because this was is my favourite.
 In Japan I wore it with leggings and a vest top, but if I had the space to pack them I definitely would have worn knee or thigh high boots.

 Now I’m in a hot country it is perfect because it isn’t a heavy fabric so it keeps me covered from the sun but still cool.